WatuExperience/thewatuexperience.org/README.md

 A group of diverse experts will travel across Kenya to research problems & opportunities in everyday life and to create practical concepts on how to build upon them.
-Our goal is to reveal market opportunities to be explored by the Kenyan industry.
+Our goal is to reveal market opportunities to be explored by the uprising Kenyan tech industry.

 ## Facts